daolicloud/daolinet-openstack/README.md

 This is a set of distributed web service agents.
 They receive a "PacketIn" request from a Decker host and reply a "PacketOut" response to the requesting host.
 A packetin request is a normal network packet that a Docker host receives from a container but does not know how to process switching/routing/gateway-in-out/firewall-in-out, due to lack of configuration intelligence.
 A packetout response from the Controller is a flow which configures in real time the packetin host to turn it into intelligent for forwarding packets.

-Servers as Networking Boxes for Distributed Switches, Routers, Gateways, and Firewalls
+Servers Playing the Roles of Network Devices
 ---------------------------

 The DaoliNet uses standard X86 servers running Linux kernel with Open-v-Switch (OVS) as networking forwarding devices.
 When joining a cloud resource pool, a server has no any networking confirguration information apart from only knowing the IP addresses of the Openflow Controllers.
 This means that the Docker hosts joining a cloud resource pool are completely independent of one another, having no whatever knowledge of one another at all.
-Once real-time configured by the Controller, a Docker host becomes intelligent to forward packets in various network functions, e.g., switching (L2), routing (L3) and gateway-ing (L4: NAT-in-out, Firewall-in-out), and can also form security groups for a cloud tenant, and handle load balancing at the edge of a cloud network.
+Once real-time configured by the Controller, a Docker host becomes intelligent to forward packets in various network functions, e.g., switching (L2), routing (L3) and gateway (L4: NAT-in-out, and Firewall), and can also form security groups for a cloud tenant, and handle load balance at the edge of a cloud network.

 Overlay Network for Distributed Containers
 ------